-All-Stars Lindor, Beiber lead Indians over Reds 7-2
+All-Stars Beiber, Lindor lead Indians over Reds 7-2

-The Indians have won nine of their last 11 games in Cincinnati and lead the intrastate series 62-50.
-They’ve taken two of three this season.

-Cleveland has won five in a row overall, matching its longest winning streak of the season.
+It was an ideal day for Bieber (8-3), who learned from his manager a day earlier that he’d been picked to replace Texas’ Mike Minor on the AL All-Star squad.

+“I was pretty shocked and just really excited,” Bieber said.
+“I caught myself getting too excited. … I was just trying to calm myself down.”

-Shane Bieber (8-3) gave one of his best performances a day after he learned he’d made the All-Star Game in Cleveland next week, replacing Texas’ Mike Minor.
-He allowed four hits in eight innings — three by Yasiel Puig , who had a two-run homer.
+Couldn’t tell by the results.
+Bieber gave up four hits in eight innings — three of them by Yaisel Puig , who had a two-run homer.

-Lindor and Bieber are among a contingent of four Indians who will participate in the game Tuesday on their home field.
+“The easy line is he pitched like an All-Star, shoot,” Francona said.

+The Indians are finally on a good run as they get ready to host the All-Star Game.
+They’ve won five in a row, matching their best winning streak of the season.

 Before the game began, Indians pitcher Carlos Carrasco said in a video that he’s being treated for leukemia but hopes to return by late July.
-Manager Terry Francona said there’s no estimate about when he might be able to pitch again.
+Francona said there’s no estimate about when he might be able to pitch again.

-Lindor hit his fourth leadoff homer of the season off Anthony DeSclafani’s fourth pitch, ending the Reds’ streak of 23 scoreless innings.
+Lindor hit his fourth leadoff homer of the season off Anthony DeSclafani, ending the Reds’ streak of 23 scoreless innings.
 They were coming off back-to-back shutouts of Milwaukee at Great American.

+“The first one I was trying to throw a heater up and it was 5 or 6 inches above the strike zone,” DeSclafani said.
+“He just put his bat on it.
+You just tip your cap there.”

 Lindor hit another solo shot in the fifth, a drive that deflected off the screen attached to the right field foul pole.
 His third multihomer game of the season tied it 2-2.

-Perez had three singles and a two-run homer in the eighth off Michael Lorenzen (0-2) that broke a 2-2 tie.
+Perez had three singles and a two-run homer in the eighth off Michael Lorenzen (0-2) that broke the 2-2 tie.
 Jake Bauers singled with the bases loaded in the ninth as the Indians pulled away.

 MAKING MOVES